kottans/frontend/tasks/empty-promises.md

 You know, how `Promise.all` works, right?
 It will launch all asynchronous functions simultaneously.

-But what we can do, if we need to run several functions one-by-one? `Promise.chain` will help us!
+But what we can do, if we need to run several functions one-by-one? :thinking: `Promise.chain` will help us!
 This method should receive as an argument array of promises and then call them one by one (you see why "chain" right?) and return result.

 Little tip: `Array#reduce`